sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Reliability

-- The system should be scalable, with the ability to accommodate a large number of users at once.
+- The system should be ability to accommodate a large number of users at once.
 - The site's response time should be as quick as feasible, and it should be able to load balance the server.

 ### Availability